 Once you are able, contact an experienced bicycle accident lawyer in Springfield, Illinois to set up a free consultation.
 It is best to do this right away, even before you contact your insurance carrier to report an accident, as an insurance adjuster will immediately begin to undermine your claim by asking well-rehearsed questions that are meant to trick or trap you into admitting fault or mitigating the extent of your injuries.

-How Do I Choose the Best Bicycle Accident Lawyer Near Me and For My Case?
+How Do I Choose the Best Bicycle Accident Lawyer For My Case?

 Choosing the best bicycle accident lawyer in Springfield is very important so that you trust and feel comfortable with them.
 When you meet with an attorney, ask them what percentage of their practice focuses on bodily injury claims.
 Ask them what attorney will handle their claim, and how many years of experience that attorney has.
 Ask the attorney about the claims and litigation process, and if they have ever gone to trial on a collision case.
 Ask them what an uninsured motorist claim is.
 Ask them about the “make whole” doctrine.
 Ask them what CPT codes are.
 If the attorney cannot spout off a wealth of information about these and other routine medical litigation matters – they are not the attorney for you.